 98% of Organizations Have Sensitive Data Publicly Exposed in Cloud Applications and Services, According to Dtex 2019 Insider Threat Intelligence Report

 SAN JOSE, Calif. — Feb 20, 2019, 7 AM PST — Dtex Systems, the leader in insider threat intelligence and detection, today announced availability of the Dtex 2019 Insider Threat Intelligence Report.
 Now in its third year, the report is regarded as the industry standard for the identification and mitigation of insider threat trends, patterns and behaviors.
-To identify top threats, our insider threat specialists used the Dtex Advanced User Behavior Intelligence Platform to collect and analyze information from work-issued endpoints across more than 300,000 user accounts.
+To identify top threats, our insider threat specialists used the Dtex Advanced Enterprise User Intelligence Platform to collect and analyze information from work-issued endpoints across more than 300,000 user accounts.
 Proprietary, cloud and personal accounts such as email were included in the total.
 Assessed organizations spanned multiple industries across North America, Europe (EMEA) and the Asia Pacific Region (APAC).
 Among the top insider threat trends identified:

 - 98% of assessments discovered sensitive and confidential information exposed and available online and in the cloud; found primarily in Dropbox, Google G Suite, and Microsoft Office 365.
 This was an increase of 20% over 2018.